spencermountain/efrt/README.md

 trie.has('tony hawk')
 // cached-lookup: 0.02ms
 ```
 the `trie.cache()` command will spin the trie into a good-old javascript object, for faster lookups.
-It takes some time though.
+It takes some time building it though.

 In this example, with 1k words, it makes sense to hit `.cache()` if you are going to do more-than 5 lookups on the trie, but your mileage may vary.
 You can access the object from `trie._cache` if you'd like use it directly.

+##Filesize
+`efrt` will pack filesize down as much as possible:
+* all adjectives in wordnet - 330k -> 99k

+ but there are some things to consider:
+* bigger files compress further (see [🎈 birthday problem](https://en.wikipedia.org/wiki/Birthday_problem))
+* using efrt will reduce gains from gzip compression, which most webservers use quietly
+* english is more suffix-redundant than prefix-redundant, so non-english words may benefit from other styles

+##Use
 **IE9+**
 ```html
 <script src="https://unpkg.com/efrt@latest/builds/efrt.min.js"></script>